THE BEST DAIRY FREE, GUT LOVING, COCONUT YOGURT RECIPE

 1 tablespoon (10 grams) of premium gelatin powder

-- Spoon the coconut cream from one can into a large saucepan but leave behind as much coconut water as possible.
-The water is required in step 5.
+- Pour the coconut milk into a large saucepan but leave behind a portion of coconut water from one can.

-- In a small ceramic bowl combine the gelatin powder and the reserved coconut water (approx. 1/4 cup is required).
-Stir and set aside for 3 minutes to swell.
+- In a small ceramic bowl combine the gelatin powder and 1/4 cup of the reserved coconut water.
+Stir and then set aside for 3 minutes to swell.

-- Add the swollen gelatin mixture and sugar to the saucepan.
+- Add the swollen gelatin powder and sugar to the saucepan of coconut milk.

-- Place the saucepan on the stove top and gently warm to 35⁰- 40⁰C (95⁰-104⁰F) to activate the gelatin.
+- Place the saucepan on the stove top and gently warm to 95⁰-104⁰F (35⁰- 40⁰C) to activate the gelatin.
 Stir with a wire whisk to ensure the gelatin has dissolved.
 Do not boil.

-- Remove from the heat and pour the coconut cream into your yogurt making glass jar.
+- Remove from the heat and pour the coconut milk into your yogurt making glass jar.

 - Put the lid firmly on the glass yogurt jar and place into your yogurt maker.